lorcan2440/lorcan2440.github.io/content/project/integrated-design-project/index.md

 summary: A design challenge to make an autonomous robot as part of a team
 tags:
   - Design
-  - Electronics
+  - Robotics
-  - Fabrication
+  - Controls
-  - CAD
+  - Machine Learning
   - Software
+  - Featured
 date: "2023-02-09T00:00:00Z"

 # Optional external URL for project (replaces project detail page).